uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/hardware/ble_authentication.md

 - Unpad the data by removing bytes from the end until you have a multiple of sizeof(SensorSample) bytes.
 - Check for the sentinal.
 There may be multiple sentinals due to the padding so use the earliest sentinal to find the end of the data.
 - Repeat until the sentinal is found.
-If no sentinal is found after some MAX_SAMPLES_PER_TRANSFER, reject the peripheral as malicious.
+If no sentinal is found after some MAX_SAMPLES_PER_TRANSFER samples, it means that the encryption key did not match the decryption key.
+We cannot know whether the central or peripheral is at fault.

 This method does not require an initial handshake but adds complexity to the data transfer.
 It also does not use the encryption from BLE since we have our own layer of encryption.